netor27/features-webapp/README.md

 This will initialize the containers (one with a postgreSQL database and another with the flask app).

-* Open [http://localhost:5000/admin/initialize_demo_data](http://localhost:5000/admin/initialize_demo_data) to seed the database with demo data (Take note on one of the user/password combinations that were printed out).
+* For demo purposes, you can seed the app with demo data.
+Just open [http://localhost:5000/admin/initialize_demo_data](http://localhost:5000/admin/initialize_demo_data) to seed the database (Take note on one of the user/password combinations that were printed out).

 That's it!, you can now login to the site with the previous credentials here [http://localhost:5000](http://localhost:5000)